sigur/hamcrest-matchers-extra/README.md

-# hamcrest-matchers-extra
+# JHamcrest

-Add new funcitonalities to Hamcrest library
+Java Kata based on the famous Hamcrest library